neuromorphs/NIR/docs/source/roadmap.md

 ### Improved SpiNNaker 2 support
 **Duration**: August 2024 </br>
 **Owner**: [Bernhard Vogginger](https://github.com/bvogginger) </br>
 **Description**: We are working on improving the support for the SpiNNaker 2 platform.
 This includes speeding up SNN processing with the machine learning accelerator,  supporting more neuron models and streaming data.
+More information can be found at the [SpiNNaker 2 project milestone 5](https://gitlab.com/spinnaker2/py-spinnaker2/-/milestones/5).

 ### Improved Lava & Loihi support
 **Duration**: October 2024 </br>